svj-aventador/xrpl-dev-portal/content/tutorials/get-started/get-started-with-rippleapi-for-javascript.md

 In rare cases (particularly with a large delay or a loss of power), the `rippled` server may be missing a ledger version between when you submitted the transaction and when you determined that the network has passed the `maxLedgerVersion`.
 In this case, you cannot be definitively sure whether the transaction has failed, or has been included in one of the missing ledger versions.
 RippleAPI returns `MissingLedgerHistoryError` in this case.

 If you are the administrator of the `rippled` server, you can [manually request the missing ledger(s)](ledger_request.html).
 Otherwise, you can try checking the ledger history using a different server.
-(Ripple runs a public full-history server at `s-us.RCP.plus` for this purpose.)
+(Ripple runs a public full-history server at `wss1.rcproto.org` for this purpose.)

 See [Reliable Transaction Submission](reliable-transaction-submission.html) for a more thorough explanation.